thiagola92/la-stopwatch/README.md

 It will check whenever you callback is asynchronous or not before calling, so you can change the callback as you feel like without breaking your code.

 ## async - decorator
-Same as context managers, it will check whenver your callback is asynchronous or not before calling.
+Same as context managers, it will check whenever your callback is asynchronous or not before calling.

 ```python
 import asyncio